Economic Activities in Barbados: Primary, Secondary, Tertiary, and Quaternary

 Barbados’ primary sector, particularly agriculture, thrives due to its tropical climate and abundant natural resources.
 Agricultural land covers 23.26% of the country.
 The main products include sugarcane, chicken, vegetables, milk, eggs, sweet potatoes, pork, coconuts, cantaloupes/melons, and various tropical fruits.

-Despite contributing only 1.5% to the GDP, agriculture plays a vital role in the economy.
+Despite contributing approximately 1.9% to GDP (2023, World Bank), agriculture plays a vital role in the economy.
 The diverse range of crops and animal products highlights the sector’s significance, providing food security and employment opportunities.

 Secondary Sector of Barbados